-Development and demonstration projects are projects in which one or more participants accomplish a number of interdependent and sup-porting activities such as:
+Development and demonstration projects are projects in which one or more participants accomplish a number of interdependent and supporting activities such as:

 - Applied research activities that are related to planned research and critical studies to acquire new knowledge and skills that can be used to develop new products, processes or technologies (see complete list above under 'Grants are provided for?').
-The results of the activities carried out are not expected to be commercialized in the short term.
-Research activities alone cannot constitute an Organic RDD project. - Development activities that develop new or improved products, processes or technologies based on the acquisition and use of existing scientific and other relevant knowledge and skills.
+The results of the activities carried out are not expected to be commercialized in the short term. - Development activities that develop new or improved products, processes or technologies based on the acquisition and use of existing scientific and other relevant knowledge and skills.
 Development activities may include commercially applicable prototypes.
 The new products, processes or technologies are expected to be applicable, including commercialized, in the short term. - Demonstration activities with the purpose of disseminating knowledge on the application of research and/or development activities to a wide range of actors.
 Demonstration includes dissemination of scientific or technical knowledge etc. that is not distortive and does not market/resemble marketing of specific products or services.
 Meaning: - All stakeholders can get access to the demonstrated knowledge, and - Demonstration does not include products or services that must be bought, to make use of the demonstrated knowledge/practical solution.